Buttyboy63/reviewer/README.md

 Application microservice pour le cours de Technologie des conteneurs.

+## Architecture

+The manifest folder contains all the deployments.
+The service folder contains all the services
+The secret folder contains the secret necessary for the deployment of mysql

 ## Setup

 make sure to have the following software installed :